awsdocs/amazon-kendra-developer-guide/doc_source/API_IndexConfigurationSummary.md

 # IndexConfigurationSummary<a name="API_IndexConfigurationSummary"></a>

-A summary of information on the configuration of an index\.
+Summary information on the configuration of an index\.

 ## Contents<a name="API_IndexConfigurationSummary_Contents"></a>